Dishwashers were once easy to buy. However, you have many new features and interesting brands to consider.

 Overall, Bosch is the quietest dishwasher brand.
-However, if you want to take a nap next to a dishwasher, Bosch Benchmark, JennAir, and Miele all have dishwashers that go as low as 38 decibels.
+However, if you want to nap next to a dishwasher, Bosch Benchmark, JennAir, and Miele have dishwashers that go as low as 38 decibels.

 The human ear can't detect a difference between 44 decibels and lower, so this isn't a feature you should pay extra for.

 There aren't many options for the best 18-inch dishwashers, but it's an important question for older cities like Boston, with many small apartments that can't accommodate a full-size machine.